DoSomething/chompy/docs/imports/rock-the-vote.md

 ## New Users

 If the referral column doesn't have a NS ID, we try to find to a user by email, and last by mobile number.
-If a user is still not found, then create a NS account for them with the PII provided from Rock The Vote.
+If a user is still not found, then create a NS account for them with PII provided from Rock The Vote:

+- First Name
+- Last Name
+- Street Address, City, Zip
+- Mobile

+Note: We do not import the user's birthdate.

 ### Online Drives